jedisct1/EtchDNS/README.md

 - **Language Flexibility**: Write extensions in your preferred programming language
 - **Sandboxed Execution**: Extensions run in a secure sandbox with minimal overhead
 - **Hot Reloading**: Update extensions without restarting EtchDNS
+- **Stateful Processing**: Maintain state across DNS queries for complex policy enforcement
+- **Extism Integration**: Built on the powerful Extism plugin system with optional WASI support

 #### Current Capabilities:

 The current implementation supports the following hook points:

 - `hook_client_query_received`: Called when a client query is received, before checking the cache
+  - Return code 0: Continue normal processing
+  - Return code -1: Return minimal response with REFUSED rcode

+Hooks receive query information in a structured JSON format and can process data from any language that compiles to WebAssembly.

 #### Example Implementation: